New Risk Assessment Aims To Stop Cancer Before It Starts

 Learning about your cancer risk can be scary, Dr. Obeid acknowledges.

-Sometimes, it’s scary enough to turn people away from pursuing more information, which is part of why his goal is to make the process as simple as possible at the Hennessy Institute.
+Sometimes it’s enough to scare people away from seeking more information, which is part of why his goal at the Hennessy Institute is to make the process as simple as possible.

 He also reminds people that genes are not a guarantee of a diagnosis — but they’re also not going anywhere.